 The proximity of the models in estimating the gas required by the refinery to process a crude is presented in Figure 26.
 Gas requirement is the single most important process energy requirement in refining crude oil.
 It is used to supply heat, steam, and hydrogen.
-PRELIM and PRISMTM estimates show that on an energy basis, the gas requirement estimates are up to ten times higher than the estimates for electricity and five times higher than the estimates for FCC coke-burned.
-Estimates of the gas requirement will affect how much gas is purchased from offsite and CO_2 emissions associated with the gas combustion and its chemical transformation into SMR hydrogen.
-Also, the gas requirement affects upstream impacts of purchased gas production, processing, and transport.
+PRELIM and PRISMTM estimates show that on an energy basis, gas requirement estimates are up to ten times higher than those for electricity and five times higher than those for FCC coke burned.
+Estimates of the gas requirement will affect how much gas is purchased from offsite and CO2 emissions associated with gas combustion as well as the chemical transformation of gas into SMR hydrogen.
+Also, gas requirement affects the upstream impacts of purchased gas via production, processing, and transport.

 Figure 26 shows the comparison of gas requirement estimates from both models in terms of total energy requirement as well as energy required from offsite.
 The comparison implicitly compares the models' proximity in three outputs: 1) match in gas requirement due to hydrogen demand, 2) proximity in gas requirement due to process energy requirements, and 3) match in onsite fuel gas production estimates.
 The latter compares two different levels of aggregation by modelling the amount and quality of the fuel gas.
-Conversely to PRISMTM, PRELIM calculation methods group lighter gases; i.e. they do not distinguish between methane, ethane, propane, and butanes, and generalize fuel gas production yields in all hydrotreating process units.
+Conversely to PRISM[TM], PRELIM calculation method groups lighter gases; i.e. they do not distinguish between methane, ethane, propane, and butanes, and generalize fuel gas production yields in all hydrotreating process units.